PlaidCloud/website/content/en/docs/reference/config-api/kube-proxy-config.v1alpha1.md

 - [KubeProxyConfiguration](#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration)

-ProxyMode represents modes used by the Kubernetes proxy server.
+ProxyMode represents modes used by the PlaidCloud proxy server.

 Currently, three modes of proxy are available in Linux platform: 'userspace' (older, going to be EOL), 'iptables' (newer, faster), 'ipvs'(newest, better in performance and scalability).